JorikVL/iot-KIST-DigitalTwin/Documentation.md

 ![image](https://user-images.githubusercontent.com/25724406/164205282-1f46a16e-070b-4f31-9035-a31935cfb859.png)

 - The Map object contains the Bing maps scripts and has the DynamicallyCreatePins Script attached to it.
+- The canvas is used for the UI and contains all the images, textfields, buttons,... .
-- The Manager object contains the JSONReader, APICall, ShowDataSensor and Emailer script.
+- The Manager object contains the JSONReader, APICall, ShowDataSensor, Emailer and Notification script.
     ![image](https://user-images.githubusercontent.com/25724406/164406340-16cc05fb-09f5-44fb-8bd4-4baa7baffdb2.png)
-- The canvas is used for the UI and contains all the images, textfields and buttons.

 ## Scripts

 ### JSONReader

+The JSONReader script is used convert a json file containing the sensors to objects.
-The JSONReader script contains a class "Sensor" that contains all the variables that the json file contains.
+The script has a class "Sensor" that contains all the variables from the json file.
-To be able to use JsonUtility with this class it is required that the class is supported by **[Serializable]**.
+To be able to use [JsonUtility](https://docs.unity3d.com/ScriptReference/JsonUtility.html) with this class it is required that the class is supported by **[Serializable]**.

     [Serializable]
     public class Sensor